Karlslust dance hall fire: Fatalities

 In the immediate aftermath of the fire, Der Spiegel reported that 88 bodies had been found, many of them burned beyond recognition, and that another 108 people were missing.
 150 people were injured, 40 of which needed hospital treatment.

 Later sources put the death toll to 80, 81, or 82.
 On 25 February 1947, 77 victims were buried at In den Kisseln cemetery, at a dedicated spot called "Loebel field", named after the landlord of the ill-fated dance hall.
 Until that day, all festivities and dance events in Berlin were cancelled.

 Aftermath

 The Magistrate of Berlin, the civilian government for the whole city between 1945 and 1948, ordered the delivery of cloth for 800 winter cloaks; lost ration stamps were replaced.
 Political parties that collected donations for the victims included the Christian Democratic Union, the Social Democratic Party and the Socialist Unity Party alike.

 In order to address issues identified as having slowed down the emergency response to the fire, both the speed limit for civilian vehicles and the general traffic priority for Allied vehicles was lifted on 13 March 1947.
-A standardized, general emergency telephone number for Berlin was re-instated on 20 October of that year, using the number "02".
+A standardized, general emergency telephone number for Berlin was reinstated on 20 October of that year, using the number "02".

 Today, a high-rise building occupies the space where the Karlslust was located, at 8 Hakenfelder Straße.